akhil3417/glava/Readme.md

 Listen to voice samples [here](https://rhasspy.github.io/piper-samples/)

-### Voice Recognition

-For voice recognition, we use [Vosk](https://alphacephei.com/vosk/), a free and open-source toolkit for speech recognition.
-Vosk runs as a REST websocket, ensuring accurate and real-time transcription.

 ### Wolfram Alpha

 User can query for information and calculations  using  Wolfram Alpha Api.

 ### NewsApi and Google News.

-Glava can query for news from NewsAPI and Google News, and get the result in both text and voice format, making learning and staying updated a delightful journey.
+Glava can query for news from NewsAPI and Google News, and get the result in both text and voice format, making learning and staying updated in a delightful journey.

 ### Command Generation and Execution